 Trader Joe’s offers a chocolate babka that I hear is delicious.
 I bet it is.
 Unfortunately, I can’t eat it because it contains gluten, a protein found in wheat, rye, barley, and sometimes oats.

-But have no fear because I’m going to show you how to make your own warm chocolate gluten-free babka, and it all starts with Lorraine’s Sweet Dough Mix.
+But have no fear—I’m going to show you how to make your own warm chocolate gluten-free babka, and it all starts with the incredible Hand + Heart Gluten-Free Sweet Dough Mix (formerly Lorraine’s Gluten-Free).

-Making a gluten-free babka requires the right tools, and it all starts with Lorraine’s Sweet Dough Mix.
-This mix comes with all the dry ingredients you need to make this tasty treat.
+Making a gluten-free babka requires the right tools, and it all starts with Hand + Heart Sweet Dough Mix.
+This mix comes with all the dry ingredients you need to make this tasty treat, so there’s no need to purchase different flours and sugar.
+Everything you need is in this nifty baking mix.

-You cannot use another flour blend because, as mentioned, Lorraine’s is a “mix”, not a flour blend.
+You cannot use another flour blend because, as mentioned, Hand + Heart Sweet Dough Mix is a baking mix, not a flour blend.
 That means it comes complete with the flour, sugar, xanthan gum, baking powder, and yeast already in the mix.

-Please note that Bob’s Red Mill 1-to-1 Gluten-Free Flour, a flour blend I use often, is not recommended for sweet bread recipes.
-In fact, Bob’s Red Mill says that it doesn’t recommend it’s 1-to-1 flour for yeasted recipes at all.
+[Editor’s Note: Bob’s Red Mill 1-to-1 Gluten-Free Flour, a flour blend I use often, is not recommended for sweet bread recipes.
+In fact, Bob’s Red Mill says that it doesn’t recommend it’s 1-to-1 flour for yeasted recipes at all.]

 How to Make Gluten-Free Babka